By Mark Connelly

 This page focuses on managing relationships - the ability to inspire and influence others and sort out the conflicts that arise.

-This is the last of the domains of emotional intelligence proposed by Daniel Goleman.
+This is one of the domains of emotional intelligence proposed by Daniel Goleman.
 Use the links above to find out about the other domains or get an overview of emotional intelligence here.

 So are relationships about luck, or is there something we can do to influence them?